yugabyte/yugabyte-db/docs/content/latest/api/ycql/type_bool.md

 - Columns of type `BOOLEAN` cannot be part of the `PRIMARY KEY`.
 - Columns of type `BOOLEAN` can be set, inserted, and compared.
 - In `WHERE` and `IF` clause, `BOOLEAN` columns cannot be used as a standalone expression.
 They must be compared with either `true` or `false`.
 For example, `WHERE boolean_column = TRUE` is valid while `WHERE boolean_column` is not.
-- Implicitly, `BOOLEAN` is neither comparable nor convertible to any other datatypes.
+- Implicitly, `BOOLEAN` is neither comparable nor convertible to any other data types.

 ## Examples